 In 2010, the festival phased in a new venue, the Eero Saarinen-designed Chapel, and more than 25,000 tickets were sold.
 Laura Poitras (The Oath) was honored with the True Vision distinction and festival-goers raised $8,500 for the courageous Cambodian journalist Thet Sambath, featured in Enemies of the People.

 In 2011, T/F’s ticket sales topped 30,000, and over half of the attendees came from outside of Mid-Missouri.
 Our True Vision Award winner was fest favorite James Marsh (Man on Wire) and our most successful True Life Fund campaign yet raised more than $15,000 for the stars of The Interrupters.

 In 2012, the festival set several new records.
 Ticket sales topped 37,500, and with the help of generous matching grant from the Bertha Foundation, True/False audiences raised $30,000 for the five brave families featured in Lee Hirsch’s documentary Bully.
 With its True Vision award, the festival celebrated the career of Russian director Victor Kossakovsky.

-Increasingly True/False has taken its place on the world nonfiction stage.
-We're immensely proud of how much of a community effort T/F remains — whether it's downtown restaurants feeding our wandering musicians, high school governments raising money for the True Life Fund, or 500+ mid-Missourians showing up to volunteer.
+Increasingly True/False has taken its place on the world nonfiction stage as a forward-thinking champion of outstanding nonfiction work.
+We’re immensely proud of how much of a community effort T/F remains — whether it’s downtown restaurants feeding our wandering musicians, high school governments raising money for the True Life Fund, or 800+ mid-Missourians showing up to volunteer.

 It’s always been our intention that True/False serve both the international nonfiction community as well as the people of mid-Missouri.
 While we’re proud of how far the fest has come and the recognition we’ve received, we plan to continue working to make sure that True/False will never lose its homegrown, handmade qualities.